dokuwiki/docker/README.md

 Custom PHP configuration values can be set in a `php.ini` file in the storage volume.

+## Permissions

+When the container is started without setting an explicit user id (as the compose file suggests), the image will start as `root` (uid:`0` gid:`0`) and Apache will drop privileges to `www-data` (uid: `33` gid:`33`).
+Before this happens, the entrypoint script will use the `root` privileges to recursively chown everything in `/storage` to `33:33`.

+When started with any other user id, the whole container will run under that id.
+You have to ensure that anything mounted to `/storage` is writable by that uid.

+The entry script will print some info about it's effective uid and gid during container start.

 ## Farming

 This image supports farming via the [farmer plugin](https://www.dokuwiki.org/plugin:farmer).
 To use it, install the